-- Prevent traffic crashes. - Promote greater traffic safety awareness by the public. - Facilitate the effective flow of traffic. - Ensure the convenience and safety of all users of public roadways, including pedestrians, bicyclists, and motorists. - Target enforcement activities against those committing hazardous violations. - Enforce traffic regulations in proportion to the occurrence of traffic crashes or citizen complaints. - Assist employees of the Department of Public Works in the parking enforcement program.
+- Prevent traffic crashes. - Promote greater traffic safety awareness. - Facilitate the efficient active flow of traffic. - Ensure the convenience and safety of all users of public roadways including pedestrians, bicyclists, and motorists. - Target enforcement activities against those committing hazardous violations. - Focus enforcement efforts in proportion to the number and types of crashes (e.g., serious injury or fatality) and citizen complaints. - Implement the selective enforcement policy with respect to time, place, frequency, and type of violation. - Assist employees of the Department of Public Works with parking enforcement.

 In order to enforce traffic, a member must be on duty, uniformed, and operating a department vehicle equipped with emergency lights and sirens.
-Off-duty members may enforce traffic in their marked takehome vehicle or if they are operating a department vehicle equipped with emergency lights and sirens and if the violation is so grave that is posses an immediate threat to members and others.
+Off-duty members may enforce traffic in their marked takehome vehicle or if they are operating a department vehicle equipped with emergency lights and sirens and if the violation is so grave that it poses an immediate threat to members and others.
 Off-duty members shall request assistance as soon as it is practical.